-Successful coaching engagements are giving the client what they want and need, but delivering beyond their expectations.
+Successful coaching engagements are giving the client what they want and need, and delivering beyond their expectations.

 - It’s about delivering on our promise – Proven Leadership Growth

-- It’s about building a process that our client can continue to utilize throughout their career, again and again.
+- It’s about building a process that our client can continue to utilize throughout their career.